miklevin/MikeLev.in/pipulate.md

 ## Key Design Guidelines & Speedbumps

-The documentation below outlines critical do’s and don’ts—speedbumps embedded throughout the app.
+The documentation below outlines critical do's and don'ts—speedbumps embedded throughout the app.
 They serve as reminders to keep the code simple and the state management robust.

 ### Local vs. Enterprise Mindset

 - **Do:** Embrace server-side state, use DictLikeDB for persistent state management, and keep logic in one file.
-- **Don’t:** Attempt client-side state management using React, Redux, JWT tokens, or complex service workers.
+- **Don't:** Attempt client-side state management using React, Redux, JWT tokens, or complex service workers.

 ### JSON State Management